-You can access the user's legal hold data from endpoints such as computers and mobiles, and from cloud applications by using WebDAV.
+You can access the user's Legal Hold data from endpoints such as computers and mobiles, and from cloud applications using WebDAV.

 You can also access MAPI-based backup of emails through WebDAV.
 Following are the advantages:

-- inSync now supports multiple file formats - PST, MAPI to export email data through WebDAV, providing IT and legal teams with flexible options to collect data on legal hold.
+- Druva inSync supports multiple file formats - PST, MAPI to export email data through WebDAV, providing IT and legal teams with flexible options to collect data on Legal Hold.

 - Every email backed up using MAPI is made available through WebDAV in the EML file format, calendar events are available in ICS file format, and contacts are available in VCF file format.
 VCF file format.

-- This enhancement is available only with Elite and Elite Plus editions of inSync Cloud.
+- This enhancement is available only with Elite and Elite Plus editions of Druva inSync Cloud.

 Step 1 of 2: Obtain WebDAV access details

-Note: inSync Cloud administrators can also access WebDAV using an API token.
+Note: inSync Cloud administrator can also access WebDAV using an API token.
 To know more, see Access WebDAV using API token as an authentication mechanism.